Web Host

 Enable Reverse Lookup

-computer.
-Normally, the IP address of each user's computer
+user's computer.
+Normally, the IP address of each

-useful when using Web Host in an intranet environment.
-It
+This is useful when using Web Host in an 'intranet'

 Reverse lookup may be slow depending on